The golden hour problem

 - Zero-day vulnerabilities where fixes must be applied immediately

-Cooldowns are one layer in a defense-in-depth strategy.
-Combine them with SBOM generation, vulnerability scanning, code signing verification, and regular dependency audits.
+Cooldowns are one layer.
+The rest of the usual stack still applies: SBOM generation, vulnerability scanning, signature verification, dependency audits.
 Yes, Trivy itself was compromised in March 2026.
 The irony isn’t lost on me.
 The scanner is still solid — the distribution channel was the problem, and pinning to commit SHAs would have prevented it:

 Pinning to immutable references